|Height:||21 – 27 inches|

 A loyal and committed companion with intense exercise requirements, the German Shorthaired Weimaraner is the ideal partner for the everyday athlete who spends more time out on the trail or running through the streets than they do lounging on the couch at home.

 As the name hints, this breed is a cross between the German Shorthaired Pointer and the Weimaraner.
-They’re sleek and muscular, fast and agile.
+Also called the German Shorthaired Pointer Weimaraner or German Weimaraner, they’re sleek and muscular, fast and agile.
 This breed excels at agility and other canine sports, which can help to fulfill its constant need for exercise.

 Seriously, this breed needs a lot of exercise and they won’t be happy unless they get it.
 Before you add one of these hard-working, athletic, loving dogs to your life, make sure you can actually fulfill the massive time and energy commitment that one of these dogs requires.